State of Wisconsin |

 The administrative renewal process begins in the 11th month of a member’s certification period.
 CARES determines who qualifies for an administrative renewal, verifies and updates information based on data exchanges, tests employment income and SWICA and FDSH results for reasonable compatibility, and runs through batch eligibility (see Process Help, Section 4.7 Administrative Renewals).

-Members who have a successful administrative renewal will have health care or FPOS eligibility redetermined and will be recertified for a new 12-month certification period and will receive a notice of decision.
+Members who have a successful administrative renewal will have health care or FPOS eligibility redetermined and will be recertified for a new 12-month certification period and will receive a Notice of Decision.

 If all members in the household can be administratively renewed, they will be sent a letter notifying them that their eligibility has been renewed, along with a case summary.
 The member(s) must review the information on the case summary and report if any of the information is incorrect within 30 days of the mailing date.
 The member(s) can make the changes on the summary and mail or fax it to their agency, or they can report their changes through ACCESS or by phone.
 If all of the information on the case summary is correct, the member(s) will not need to take any other action.

-If any members of the household cannot be administratively renewed, the household will be sent a renewal letter and a pre-printed renewal form.
+If any members of the household cannot be administratively renewed, the household will be sent an eligibility renewal letter and a Pre-Printed Renewal Form (PPRF).
 If the household does not complete this renewal process, then only the members who were administratively renewed will continue to be eligible in the next 12-month certification period.

 Benefits may not be terminated or reduced (for example, being charged a greater premium amount) during the administrative renewal process based solely on information obtained from a data exchange.
 This includes information obtained from SSA, UIB, FDSH, or SWICA data exchanges.
-If benefits cannot be continued through the administrative renewal process, the member will be excluded from the administrative renewal process, and they will be sent a 45-day renewal letter and a Pre-Printed Renewal Form (PPRF).
+If benefits cannot be continued through the administrative renewal process, the member will be excluded from the administrative renewal process, and they will be sent an eligibility renewal letter and a Pre-Printed Renewal Form (PPRF).
 The member will have at least 30 days to complete, sign, and return the PPRF or to complete their renewal by phone, in-person, or through ACCESS.

 Members who have a successful administrative renewal remain subject to change reporting requirements.
 The administrative renewal letter instructs a member to review and report any changes to the information provided in the attached case summary.
 In addition, members who are administratively renewed will receive a Notice of Decision that identifies program-specific change reporting requirements.
 Changes reported for a member who has undergone an administrative renewal should be processed under existing policy.